 Address identification – We will require at least one of the following:

-- a utility bill (not a mobile phone bill) not less than three months old;
+- Utility bill (not a mobile phone bill) less than three months old;

 Private limited companies and unlisted public companies will need to provide all of the following: